 Tornadoes can reach speeds of between 65 and 180 km / h and can reach a width of 75 meters.
 The tornado will not stop where it forms, but will pass through the territory.
 They usually travel several kilometers before disappearing.

-The most extreme can have winds with speeds that can rotate at 450 km / h or more, measure up to 2 km wide and remain touching the ground for more than 100 km of route.
+The most extreme can have winds with speeds that can rotate at 450 km / h or more, measuring up to 2 km wide and remaining in contact with the ground for over 100 km.
+It is also interesting to note that There may be tornadoes in Spain and in other countries around the world.

 How are tornadoes formed